godotengine/godot-docs/tutorials/2d/using_tilemaps.rst

 **Template - Generic 16 tiles:**

-This template can be used for tilesets that only have 16 tiles - for simpler art styles the missing tiles will not be noticable.
+This template can be used for tilesets that only have 16 tiles - for simpler art styles the missing tiles will not be noticeable.

 Key: